 FAIR HOUSING ACT

 All buildings with four or more units must comply with the Fair Housing Act and Fair Housing Design Standards, regardless of the source of funding.
 Covers all multifamily buildings of four or more units regardless of funding sources.
-Applies to ground floor units, or all units in an elevator building
+Applies to ground floor units, or all units in an elevator building.

 K.S.A.
 58 - ARTICLE 14 - KANSAS STATUTES AT K.S.A.
 CHAPTER 58-1401, ET SEQ.